-Recognizing and congratulating the coaches who continue working hard to make significant change in our industry, these leaders and innovators strive for excellence on a sustained daily basis.
+Recognizing and congratulating the coaches who continue working hard to make significant change in our industry, these leaders achieved excellence on a sustained daily basis.
 The trailblazers listed set the process and metrics that we studied for this category including knowledge of the game, authority, community, business acumen, graduation rates, ability to connect with the youth culture, wins, and all the broad array issues HC deal with day in day out.

 Jim Boone - Arkansas Fort Smith